top of page

 The church where we celebrated mass, it is not attached to the main Abby.

-Before we could get to elaborate our mass we had to wait for the group of French preist, and seminarians to fisnish which was well worth the wait.
+Before we could get to elaborate our mass we had to wait for the group of French preist, and seminarians to finish which was well worth the wait.
 With Gregorian chants and plenty of incense it was a very captivating experience.

 After we celebrated our mass and had lunch in local restaurant, it was onward and up ward to the top Abby.